NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 ## 3. How I Communicate Clearly

 My goal is to keep communication simple, especially for clients who may not have a technical background.

+- I avoid using technical jargon unless the client is clearly comfortable with it.